-From 2013 to 2017, Kim served as the Legal Director at the Women’s Legal Education and Action Fund (LEAF).
-She focused on finding ways to address violence against Indigenous women and girls while leading the national equality rights organization to intervene before multiple appellate courts and the Supreme Court of Canada to advance equality rights in cases spanning topics such as Aboriginal law, criminal law, human rights law, socioeconomic rights, and reproductive justice.
-During her tenure, LEAF made significant contributions to discourses on judicial accountability, the law of consent, the treatment of social welfare recipients and the treatment of sexual assault survivors and Indigenous women in the criminal justice system.
+A former Legal Director of the Women’s Legal Education and Action Fund (LEAF), Kim worked with community-based organizations and built coalitions across the country while leading the national equality rights organization to intervene before multiple appellate courts and the Supreme Court of Canada to advance equality rights in cases spanning topics such as Aboriginal law, criminal law, human rights law, socioeconomic rights, and reproductive justice.
+During her tenure, LEAF made significant contributions to discourses on judicial accountability, the law of consent and the treatment of Indigenous women in the criminal justice system.

 Kim served as an adjudicator on the Ontario Health Professions Appeal and Review Board and Health Services Appeal and Review Board from 2012 to 2019.
 A Senior Fellow of Massey College, Kim’s academic work focuses on constitutional law, transitional justice and public inquiries.
 In 2016, the federal Minister of the Status of Women appointed Kim as an inaugural member of her Advisory Council on the Strategy to Prevent and Address Gender-Based Violence.
 Kim completed two terms on the Council.